davycloud/docker-hexo/README.md

 - choose a local directory for your blogs

 The `/YOUR/BLOG/PATH/` shoud be empty(or not exists) when first run container from this image.
-If the directory is empty, We will copy all init files from the image to the volume, otherwise we do **nothing**.
+If the directory is empty, it will copy all init files from the image to the volume, otherwise do **nothing**.
-And you can run `hexo init` command by yourself if you like, of cource.
+And you can run `hexo init` command by yourself if you like, of course.

 ### New post